adityat-oss/Devboxed/README.md

 - **`trusted_domains`**: Domains that bypass the interactive proxy prompt and are silently allowed.
 - **`custom_mounts`**: Absolute paths to extra host folders you want mounted into the sandbox by default.
 - **`trusted_toolchains`**: Absolute paths to your developer toolchains.
 Since `sandbox` strictly isolates the environment, compilers will be blocked unless listed here.

+## Audit Logs
+All proxy interactions, including domains you explicitly "Allow" or "Deny" via the AppleScript UI, are permanently recorded in a local SQLite database at `audit.db` in the project root.
+You can query this database to review historical sandbox network activity.

 ## Testing the Sandbox